The twelfth Scooby-Doo

 - Out of Focus: Fred, Daphne and Velma are in the story but play a bit role at best.
 This is all Shaggy and Scooby.

 - Skeletal Musician: The band in the monster bar that Scooby and Shaggy stumble into while searching for the Goblin King's castle are skeletons.

 - Took a Level in Jerkass: Scooby and Shaggy ruin Krudsky's act and don't even apologize.

-- Though Krudsky was being a jerkass to them first.
+- Though Krudsky was being a jerkass to them first (he wouldn't let Scooby in).
 And it seems to imply that Krudsky is a Jerkass Woobie.